-In November 2011, the Federal Reserve Banks implemented a new message format to support extended-character business remittance information, an improved cover payments solution and better alignment with SWIFT message formats.
+In November 2011, the Federal Reserve Banks implemented a message format to support extended-character business remittance information, an improved cover payments solution and better alignment with SWIFT message formats.
 It also includes a new field tag to support payment notification.

 This page provides a one-stop shop for Fedwire message format information.
 Bookmark or add this page to your FRBservices.org Quick Links for quick reference to format specifications, implementation guides, best practices, articles, frequently asked questions and so much more.